modnar1226/php-punch/README.md

 1. Selenium webdriver based commands.
 2. Run as a cron job to clock in or out.
 3. Skips holidays.
+4. Customizable PTO/ Paid Time Off array to skip defined dates.
-4. Randomizes time period (within a range) that you clock in or out.
+5. Randomizes time period (within a range) that you clock in or out.
-5. Output can be saved as a back up of the punches, output is delimited by double quotes (") and field separated by commas (,) ie, csv format
+6. Output can be saved as a back up of the punches, output is delimited by double quotes (") and field separated by commas (,) ie, csv format

 Requires:
 1. Composer